 APY vs. NPS: Difference Between APY and NPS

 Pension planning is important for financial stability in later life.
-In India, the Atal Pension Yojana (APY) and the National Pension System (NPS) are two significant government-backed schemes designed to help citizens save for retirement.
+In India, the Atal Pension Yojana (APY) and the National Pension Scheme (NPS) are two significant government-backed schemes designed to help citizens save for retirement.
 While both aim to provide a secure future, they cater to different needs and operate differently, making a clear understanding of their differences essential for informed decision-making.

 Read more